quintonn/QBic/README.md

 1. Create a new class that inherits from **ApplicationStartup**
 1. Implement the mandatory functions and create the constructor required by **ApplicationStartup** parent class
    The **SetupDefaults** is a good place to create your default, or admin, user
    This is actually required, else you will not be able to log into your application when it starts for the first time
+   The Test project's [AppSettings](WebsiteTemplate.Test/SiteSpecific/AppSettings.cs) file can be used to see a basic example of adding an admin/first user
 1. Add a class that inherits from **ApplicationSettingsCore**
    I usually call this file **AppSettings**, but it can be anything
 1. Implement the mandatory properties and methods of the **ApplicationSettingsCore** class